AnthonyH45/cptc-badge-2021/writeups/AnthonyH45/DuplicateUserRegistration/REPORT.md

 * Issue Security Risks to NGPEW

 **This account spam cannot only prevent users, but possible the system itself considering the server only has 1GB of RAM, it could be maxed out quickly if a malicious user makes enough requests to DDoS the server.
-This prevents the graphs from being read and thus possible for a sensor to reach dangerous levels.**
+This prevents the graphs from being read and thus possible for a sensor to reach dangerous levels and NGPEW would not be able to know since the web interface is unresponsive.**

 * Credits, Usernames, Github Repo, Sources.